biosails/BioX-Workflow-Command-Docs/README.md

 ### Rules

+BioX-Workflow-Command runs with a list of rules.
+Each rule is a step in your analysis.

 BioX-Workflow-Command assumes you have a set of inputs, known as samples, and these inputs will carry on through your pipeline.
 There are some exceptions to this, which we will explore in the [Advanced - Adding Custom Lists](/advanced-adding-custom-lists.md), but just iterating over your samples will get you far!

 Here is an example of a trimmomatic rule.